Gcarmnonapy7/My-favorite-subject-LLM-Open-Source-/README.md

     The user sends some input text (e.g., a lesson or topic).

     The backend runs it through the custom LLM.

-    A summary and five questions (2 easy, 2 medium, 1 hard) are generated.

     The assistant returns the response without storing any history for now.